 Very recently, the company released a more luxurious mattress option, the Nectar Lush – it contains some higher quality components such as a cooling Phase Change Material technology.
 Having spent so much time with the original Nectar, I was interested to see how the Nectar would compare!

 So, let’s get down to brass tacks and find out just how the new Nectar Lush stacks up – read on for my full Nectar Lush mattress review.

 The Nectar Lush is a luxury memory foam mattress that should be a good match for side and back sleepers.

 The Nectar Lush Might Be A Good Fit For …

 - Back sleepers.
 The Nectar Lush is a medium-firm mattress that should be attractive to most back sleepers.
 Back sleepers should experience an excellent balance of comfort and support; they should feel their hips sink in the appropriate amount, while the memory foam contours to the shape of their body.

 - Side sleepers.
-The Nectar Lush features a 3” layer of memory foam right on top; this thick comfort layer should relieve pressure on the shoulders and hips when someone is side sleeping.
+The Nectar Lush features a 3” layer of memory foam right on top; this thick comfort layer should relieve pressure on the shoulders and hips, making this a good mattress for side sleepers.